cakephp/docs/en/core-libraries/httpclient.rst

 .. php:class:: Client(mixed $config = [])

-CakePHP includes a basic but powerful HTTP client which can be used for making requests.
+CakePHP includes a PSR-18 compliant HTTP client which can be used for making requests.
 It is a great way to communicate with webservices, and remote APIs.